JackPotat0/jackpotat0.github.io/docs/game.md

 #### Mother (GBA)
 Map is way too big for walking speed, had to hold turbo for the entire game.
 GBA ported audio is extra crappy.
 Great to see all the source of callbacks in EarthBound though.
 EarthBound is more like a remix of this game.
-Only recommended playing for research purposes or completion's sake.
+Only recommended for research purposes or completion's sake.

 | Story/Plot    | Characters    | Gameplay  | Music        | Best Girls/Boys |
 | ------------- | ------------- | --------- | ------------ | --------------- |